Qualified but unemployable: The State of engineers in India

 The above situation has become relatable and prevalent among many aspiring engineers in the country.
 Graduates who fail to get engineering jobs often change their job streams and are forced to take up additional courses in order to be relevant according to the demand of the market.
 For students growing up in India, engineering is one of the most sought after career path.
 Lucrative salary packages ( from top tier engineering colleges that make the headlines of national dailies ) appeals to students.

-Many starts to prepare to fulfill their aspirations by joining coaching centers.
+Many start to prepare to fulfill their aspirations by joining coaching centers.
 Once accepted in an engineering college, they pack all their dreams and start to work towards their job goals.
 After the course of four years, when the reality kicks in, students realize the vicious cycle they have been caught in.
 It is mostly seen that students realize that they are unemployable only in the final year of their four-year course.
 This is when they gear up to look outside and realize that the lack of skills: skills that are imperative for getting an engineering job.
 By the time they sit to brush and polish their employability skills, unemployment settles in the system.
 Observing the career paths that students undertake in India, Engineering has become the de-facto graduate degree for the majority of students today.
 With such a big workforce of engineers in India, what has created this mess?

 Why are there so many engineers in India?

-With India trying to achieve the status of a developing nation, the 80’s sawed an increase in a number of factories and the manufacturing sector saw phenomenal growth.
+With India trying to achieve the status of a developing nation, the ’80s sawed an increase in the number of factories and the manufacturing sector saw phenomenal growth.
 Be it the automobile industry or the electronics industry, there was massive growth all around with a clear direction towards economic growth.
 With the LGP policy introduced in the ’90s along with the relaxation of norms on the subject of foreign companies investing in India gave another push and suddenly everyone wanted engineers to complete tasks.
 The first wave of the IT boom suddenly created a demand for computer engineers.
 At breakneck speed, colleges began mushrooming around the country and without analyzing the demand and supply clause, engineering began to be thrust down the throats of students.
 The country has reached a phase now wherein every fourth person in the 22-to- 26 years age group is an engineer.

 Too many engineers, very few have engineering jobs